 If you’re driving a car or campervan, there are big parking lots at each of the mentioned places.
 Parking is free of charge but fills up quickly, especially during the summer.

 For example, the road to Moraine Lake is open mid-May to mid-October and vehicles are allowed only when the parking spot is available.
-Cars were waiting in line at 6am to be allowed on the road in summer 2018.
+Cars were entering the road before 6am in summer 2019.
 Once the parking lot is full, it can take hours of waiting for a parking spot.
-In case this happens, the other option would be a shuttle bus from Lake Louise to Moraine Lake.
+Plan ahead with our Moraine Lake guide.